Have a question about our group? Check out the FAQs below. If you have other questions or have additions that we should add to this list, let us know.

 100% of the funds are donated.
 There are no admin fees and all setup fees thus far have been covered in-kind.

 The payment process (e-transfer payments, credit card options, etc) is outlined here: https://theairdrie100.com/join/donate/.

 The most common method is e-transfer.
 Funds can be e-transferred to [email protected] and using the password airdrie100.

 Sure!
 Annual payments are gladly accepted.
-Please follow the same e-transfer as you normally would for a quarterly payment.
+Please follow the same e-transfer (or credit card) process as you normally would for a quarterly payment.

 While we appreciate that not everyone can donate this amount, we are not currently allowing team donations.
 The tax receipt process becomes difficult with team entries, as does member voting.
 This may be revisited in the future.

 Yes!
 We're always trying to spread the word beyond our own friends and colleagues.
 Sharing our social media posts, word-of-mouth encouragement to neighbours and colleagues, nominating charities, and any sort of in-kind support is welcome and helps us grow our group.
 Often our charities are looking for volunteer support as much as they are financial support.
 Considering volunteer opportunities is a huge help for our charities.

 Of course you are free to donate your hard-earned money as you see fit.
 One of the benefits of the 100 Men Who Give A Damn project is the ability to give large amounts at one time.
 This provides major boosts to these organizations, allows for publicity, profile, and recognition of their work, and it allows you to be a part of a larger effort.
 There are also communal and social benefits from being part of a larger group that meets with a common purpose.

 As we sorted through the challenges of COVID, we experimented with online voting.
 This has been very well-received and is now the standard for all meetings.
 As long as you have registered with a valid email address and are paid up for that meeting, you will receive a voting link that lets you vote instantly from anywhere with an internet connection.